lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@question`
-Based on the output of `dredge()`, what variables are in the top model?
+Based on the output of `dredge()`, what variables are adjusted for in the top model?

 `@possible_answers`
 - BMI and smoking